wheelercj/til/content/posts/creating-custom-terminal-commands.md

 }
 ```

+## a folder of executables

-If you don't want to add all your commands to one file, you can create a folder, add it to PATH (see [Edit PATH in Windows](/editing-path-in-windows)), and add executable files to that folder.
-The files can truly be any type of executable file, such as `.exe`, or `.py` if you're using Python, or `.bat` or `.cmd` if you want to use [Batch scripts](https://www.tutorialspoint.com/batch_script/batch_script_quick_guide.htm), or `.ps1` if you would prefer to use [PowerShell commands](https://devblogs.microsoft.com/scripting/table-of-basic-powershell-commands/).
-After adding these file(s) to the folder, restart your terminal and enter the file's name without the extension to run the command.
+If you don't want to add all your commands to a file like above, you can create a folder, add it to PATH (see [Edit PATH in Windows](/editing-path-in-windows)), and add executable files to that folder.
+Many people do this.
+They usually name the folder `bin` (short for binaries, a synonym to executable files) and put it in their home folder (in my case, that's `C:/Users/chris`).
+On some operating systems, it can also be a good idea to [start all of your commands with a comma](https://rhodesmill.org/brandon/2009/commands-with-comma/).

+The files can truly be any type of executable file, such as `.exe`, or `.py` if you're using Python, or `.bat` or `.cmd` if you want to use [Batch scripts](https://www.tutorialspoint.com/batch_script/batch_script_quick_guide.htm), or `.ps1` if you would prefer to use [PowerShell commands](https://devblogs.microsoft.com/scripting/table-of-basic-powershell-commands/), etc. After adding these file(s) to the folder, restart your terminal and enter the file's name without the extension to run the command.
+Personally, I use a mixture of binaries in a `C:/Users/chris/bin` folder and the `$profile` file.

 ## more about PowerShell